Orpheus

 Aspects

-• Orpheus, Theseus, Cadmus, Cecrops, Pelops - see Aspects on Three classes of Buddhas
+- Orpheus, Theseus, Cadmus, Cecrops, Pelops as teachers, see Spiritual guidance of mankind and Three classes of Buddhas

 Lecture references